Hi! My name is Sophie, I have been supporting breastfeeding mothers in a

 trained role since 2015 and became an IBCLC in 2018.
 My goal is to support mothers to feed their babies and achieve their goals.

 I am part of a number of volunteer organisations that support breastfeeding and try to make a global difference to breastfeeding support and have since 2014 been giving my time to these organisations either helping them with their graphical work, social media or supporting mothers as an unpaid volunteer as a Breastfeeding Councillor.
 It has been a hugely rewarding thing to do.
-I became involved in the Lactation Consultants of Great Britain in 2018 and am part of the committee which has been a wonderful experience.
+I became involved in the Lactation Consultants of Great Britain in 2018 and am a trustee which has been a wonderful experience.

-I hope to use my qualification to spread awareness of breastfeeding in schools and beyond.
-I would be humbled to be able to work with my local community of health professionals to make a strong network of support for new mothers and their babies.
+I am using my qualification to spread awareness of breastfeeding in schools and beyond.
+I am humbled to be able to work with my local community of health professionals to make a strong network of support for new mothers and their babies.
 I have supported hundreds of families in their breastfeeding journeys and hope to continue to do so for the rest of my life.